LyubomirT/mass-discord-moderation/README.md

  - [ ] Compile the app into an executable
  - [ ] Create a GUI version

-Sure!
-Here's an extended version of the information about how to contribute to the MDM (Mass Discord Moderation) project:

 ## Contributing

 The MDM project welcomes contributions from the open-source community.
 If you would like to contribute to the project, you can follow these steps: